-On January 1, 2015, it will become much easier to expunge or “seal” criminal arrest or conviction records.
+Do you want to erase your criminal conviction?
+As of January 1, 2015, it became much easier to expunge or “seal” criminal arrest or conviction records.
 Previously, judges in most cases could only seal the court records pertaining to a crime as they had no inherent authority to expunge the records held by the various police departments or the Minnesota BCA.
 Since the BCA is the primary source for employer and housing background checks, a person could prove to the court they were entitled to a second chance but the expungement of court records was of little value as the BCA would provide the full criminal history of the rehabilitated individual to anyone making a background request.

 1. If the individual pled guilty, but the sentence resulted in a stay of adjudication or in a diversion, expungement may be granted 1 year after the completion of the sentence;